Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Background

 \subsubsection{Deep Ensemble of SWAG (MultiSWAG)}

-MultiSWAG \cite{wilson20} combines the ideas of SWAG and deep ensemble \cite{Lakshminarayanan2016simpleue}.
-It simply performs the SWAG training multiple times from different weight initializations, and each SGD trajectory is used to compute the mean $\hat{\theta}_{k}$ and the covariance $\hat{\Sigma}_{k}$ of a Gaussian distribution.
+MultiSWAG \citep{wilson20} combines the ideas of SWAG and deep ensemble \citep{Lakshminarayanan2016simpleue}.
+It simply performs the SWAG training multiple times from different weight initializations, and each SGD trajectory during the collection phase is used to compute the mean $\hat{\theta}_{k}$ and the covariance $\hat{\Sigma}_{k}$ of a Gaussian distribution.
 The estimated Gaussians are combined to express the approximate posterior as a (equally-weighted) mixture of Gaussians (MoG):

 Since each SWAG trajectory is expected to converge to a different local solution or mode, MultiSWAG provides a \emph{multimodal} approximation of the true \emph{posterior}.
-MultiSWAG was shown to improve generalization performance and uncertainty estimation quality \cite{wilson20}.
+MultiSWAG was shown to improve generalization performance and uncertainty estimation quality \citep{wilson20}.